cs357/textbook/notes/solve_nd.md

 bisection method requires only one new function evaluation per iteration.
 Depending on how costly the function is to evaluate, this can be a significant cost savings.

-#### Convergence

-Bisection method has linear convergence, with a constant of 1/2.

 #### Drawbacks